Work From Home Cybersecurity: 10 Steps to Avoid Risks

 9. Turn On Firewalls

-Make it a required policy that all developers have firewalls turned on for all their work devices.
+Make it a required policy that all developers have firewalls on at all times for their work devices.
+Really, this might be the simplest way to guarantee some level of work from home cybersecurity, even at the smallest degree.

 10. Encrypt Everything

-Here are a few of the scenarios you should plan for breaches in cybersecurity in remote work:
+Here are a few of the scenarios where you should plan for breaches for work from home cybersecurity:

 - A developer loses a device.